mirjamnz/lifty/FEATURELIST.md

 # 🚗 Lifty - Feature List

 ## Overview
 Lifty is a comprehensive school transportation platform that connects parents, children, and drivers for safe and efficient ride sharing.
-The platform supports ride requests, offers, group messaging, and real-time coordination.
+The platform supports ride requests, offers, group messaging, real-time coordination, and recurring events management with integrated calendar functionality.

 ---